'General Hospital' Spoilers: Nelle Prepares To Testify, Diane's Worried, And Sonny Cautions His Wife

 — General Hospital (@GeneralHospital) June 5, 2018

 General Hospital spoilers note that things will get difficult as the week progresses for Carly and her team, but there’s a lot of other great stuff incorporated into Wednesday’s show.
-Executive Producer Frank Valentini teased via Twitter that Alexis will get a proposition she can’t refuse, and it looks like this comes from Nina who wants Alexis to represent her in her divorce from Valentin.
+Executive Producer Frank Valentini teased via Twitter that Alexis will get a proposition she can’t refuse, and it looks like this comes from Nina, who wants Alexis to represent her in her divorce from Valentin.

 In addition, Julian tries to apologize to Kim for chasing Alexis, Obrecht terrorizes Peter, and Anna comes clean to Robin.
 General Hospital spoilers suggest that Robin will be confused and angry with Anna as she tries to absorb all of this, but Finn will be anxious to support Anna every step of the way.
-Viewers will also get their first glimpse at Finn and Chase’s biological father during Wednesday’s episode and it’ll be interesting to see where that storyline heads.
+Viewers will also get their first glimpse at Finn and Chase’s biological father during Wednesday’s episode, and it’ll be interesting to see where that storyline heads.

 Is it Jason, Nelle, or someone else that has Diane worried about the upcoming testimony in Carly’s case?
 Will Michael ultimately expose Nelle for her dirty deeds or will she manage to regain the upper hand?
 General Hospital spoilers tease that there are plenty of intense moments on the way as this progresses and fans are anxious for a big payoff.